Southern Oaks New Orleans Wedding Ceremony

 As a result, your outdoor wedding ceremony is given the greatest chance of proceeding as planned, as there are few things as frustrating as seeing a ceremony get moved indoors only to have the weather clear up in time for it to have remained outside as originally planned if the decision could have been deferred until just a little later.

 That said, it should be noted that even if the ceremony must be moved inside, the spacious and beautiful ballroom is well suited for this, with large windows along the back wall overlooking the lushly landscaped pool and garden area, and horse stables where equine brothers Magic and Majestic live.

-Another option for your ceremony (if the expected number of guests attending allows) is under the massive oak tree that graces the front of the home.
-While the traditional location of the front steps of home is beautiful, this alternate spot has a bit more of an intimate, park-like feel to it that some couples may prefer.
+Another option for your ceremony (if the expected number of guests attending allows) is on the lawn under the elegant, moss-covered oak tree that graces the front of the venue.
+While the traditional location of the front steps of the stately home is beautiful, this alternate spot has a bit more of an intimate, park-like feel to it that some couples with smaller guest counts may prefer.

 Location: 7816 Hayne Blvd, New Orleans, LA 70126.